saramashfej/rudderstackworkshop101/README.md

 Prerequisites:

-- A website hosted with a Domain name
+- A website hosted with a Domain name (you can create a free one using w3spaces.com)
 - A RudderStack free trial account
 - A GCP free trial account
 - A google analytics account